International Student Services

 - Having any other questions related to your program of study and time studying in the United States

-For Goodwin College students to do any of these things lawfully, a DSO has to be informed.
+For Goodwin University students to do any of these things lawfully, a DSO has to be informed.

 Your DSO can explain any legal issues that might apply to your plans and can give you practical information that can make any of these changes easier.
 The International Programs Office and your DSO are great sources of information about immigration regulations, but also your school’s policies and procedures.
 We encourage you to take advantage of this valuable resource.